All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 7. Try ginger.
 Ginger has strong clinical evidence for reducing nausea.
 Options include ginger tea, ginger chews, ginger capsules (250mg, up to four times daily), or even flat ginger ale.
 Many GLP-1 users swear by ginger candies right after their injection.

 8. Try peppermint.
 Peppermint tea or peppermint oil capsules can soothe the stomach.
-Some people find that simply smelling peppermint essential oil helps in the moment.
+Some people find that simply smelling peppermint important oil helps in the moment.
 It works by relaxing the smooth muscles in your digestive tract.

 9. Time your injection strategically.
 Many people find that injecting in the evening, right before bed, helps them sleep through the worst of the nausea.
 Others prefer morning injections so the nausea fades by dinnertime.
 Experiment to find what works for your body.